jasonhuerta02/Active-Directory-Lab/README.md

 ### Skills Learned

 - Configured Active Directory for user account provisioning
-- Coducted brute-force attacks using Kali Linux to simulate an attack
+- Conducted brute-force attacks using Kali Linux to simulate an attack
 - Configured Splunk to ingest and analyze security logs
 - Utilized Atomic Red Team tests to emulate MITRE ATT&CK techniques
 - Deep understanding of log sources and event types for threat detection